-So here and now with the little findings I have made on this topic online and offline, I want to share with you the best business ideas men in Nigeria can start today and begin to make money from as soon as possible depending on how much efforts they put into these businesses to make it grow.
+So here and now with the little findings I have made on this topic online and offline, I want to share with you the best business ideas men in Nigeria can start today and begin to make money from as soon as possible depending on how much effort they put into these businesses to make it grow.

-But also for fathers who are looking forward to diversifying their income – (create a business on the side that can make more money even while they’re not there).
+But also for fathers who are looking forward to diversifying their income – (creating a business on the side that can make more money even while they’re not there).
 What we call a side hustle.
 So let us go into them right away.

 Best Businesses for Men in Nigeria